tbronny/Notely/README.md

 ### Get Started
 First, you will need Visual Studio and Visual Studio Code.
-- Clone this repository and cd into the directory in creates `git clone git@github.com:tbronny/Notely.git cd Notely/`
+- Clone this repository and cd into the directory it creates `git clone git@github.com:tbronny/Notely.git cd Notely/`
 - Run `start Notely.sln` in terminal to open project solution